ultraio/docs-blockchain/docs/guides/Building Token Factories/firsttokenfactory.md

 3. Calculate hashes
 4. Push on-chain

-Without the images already in situ, the metadata tool can not verify that they exist, nor can it create the unique hashes that identify them.
+Without the images already uploaded to the correct location, the metadata tool can not verify that they exist, nor can it create the unique hashes that identify them.

 ::: warning